AlexandraAncaGabor/huawei-health-app-final-project/README.md

 My final project was based on testing the Huawei Health app which is a free Android companion application that syncs to a Huawei smartwatch to track various tasks.

+I chose to test this application because is one of the application that I use almost daily and I was curious to find what it offers and I wanted to see if there are any errors or bugs that I can find by myself.
+I am using this app because I wear a Huawei watch.

 ![Huawei-health-kv](https://user-images.githubusercontent.com/110250127/204929801-986c8fa1-bee6-4ae2-9a02-4ae61612ccb8.jpg)

 ## **Test plan**

-How the testing process was performed was described in the [test plan.](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-plan.md)
+How the testing process was performed was described in the [test plan.](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-plan.md).

 ## **Test cases**

 I created 34 test cases covering different parts of the mobile application: Health, Device, Me.
-The test cases were done using an Android mobile, v 11 (Samsung Galaxy A70) and a huawei watch fit.
+The test cases were done using an Android mobile, v 11 (Samsung Galaxy A70) and a Huawei watch fit.

 - 🔍 [TC-001](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-001.md) - Check if the app shows sleep details when the "Huawei TruSleep" function is disabled
 - 🔍 [TC-002](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-002.md) - Test if a user receives a notification when disabling and then activating a notification